luke-harriman/Truss-Design-Calculator/README.md

 # Truss Design Calculator

-The following repository enables engineers in easily calculate the internal force, stress and strain of each member within any 2-D truss design.
+The following repository enables engineers to easily calculate the internal force, stress and strain of each member within any 2-D truss design.
 The code takes in the following inputs:

 1. **Nodes**: A single point that represents a joint.
 2. **Members**: A line beam that connects two nodes.